BMC Quick Start

 5. Test the connection to the BMC default IP address with either an SSH or ping.

-If the host fails to communicate with BMC, then follow the steps in Configuring Ubuntu as a DHCP Host.
-Otherwise, skip to Accessing BMC over SSH.
+If the host fails to communicate with the BMC, follow the steps in (Optional) Configure Ubuntu as a DHCP Host.
+Otherwise, you can Access the BMC over SSH.

 1. Install DHCP server.